phptek/silverstripe-verifiable/README.md

 You'll also need to install a simple cron job on your hosting environment which invokes `UpdateProofController`.
 This will do the job of periodically querying the backend for a full-proof (Chainpoint backend only).

     ./vendor/bin/sake verifiable/tools/update

+## Known Issues and Caveats

+### Version 1.x

+* For `File` objects, only the contents of the _original file_ and its file name are hashed along with any `verifiable_fields` present.
+For all resized images present in your system, changes to these will not be flagged as evidence of tampering.
+Only changes to the original are accounted for.
+* Note that when publishing content, `SiteTree` or otherwise, a slight delay will occur due to the required network requests to the Chainpoint network.

 ## Background Reading